search icon

 To start, let’s review exactly what profit is.
 The simplest explanation is that it’s sales minus expenses.

-It becomes more complicated as you further define profit into gross profit (sales revenue minus the cost of goods or services sold) and net profit (all revenues minus expenses; the cost of goods, administrative, and overhead).
+The explanation gets more complicated as you further define profit into gross profit (sales revenue minus the cost of goods or services sold) and net profit (all revenues minus expenses, such as the cost of goods, administrative, and overhead).
 Most partnerships split profits based on net profit and agree, in advance, specifically which expenses are included in that profit calculation.

-The ZenBusiness Money app can keep track of all your expenses.
+ZenBusiness’s Money Pro app can keep track of all your expenses.
 It’s super easy to use.
 With a few simple clicks, you can track, categorize, and manage all your expenses and small business tax deductions.

 Types of Partnerships

-• Limited partners will invest, often financially only, in the business partnership concerns, but usually, do not participate in the daily management and running of the company.
-LLP (limited liability partnerships) are common for professionals such as lawyers and accountants because it offers partners personal protection against business debts and liabilities.
-When you set up your LLC discuss with your legal counsel how to also form your limited partnership LLP.
+• Limited partners will invest, often financially only, in the business partnership concerns but usually do not participate in the daily management and running of the company.

 • Equity partners have a share of ownership in the overall partnership and its business assets.

 • Junior and senior partners are different levels of partnership roles.
-Each of these partnership types has different duties, levels of management input, responsibilities and financial investment commitments.
+Each has different duties, levels of management input, responsibilities, and financial investment commitments.

 Percentage Ownership